Uniqueness of a positive solution for the Laplace equation with indefinite superlinear boundary condition: Proof of Theorem

 \subsection{Instability}

 Let $w$ be a positive solution of \eqref{pr:w} for $\lambda\geq0$.
 We call $\gamma_1(\lambda,w) \in \mathbb{R}$ the smallest eigenvalue of the eigenvalue problem

 It is well known that $\gamma_1$ is simple, and the corresponding eigenfunctions possess constant signs.
-For a nonnegative eigenfunction $\phi_1(\lambda,w)$ associated with $\gamma_1$, from the SMP and BPL, we obtain that $\phi_1>0$ in $\overline{\Omega}$.
+For a nonnegative eigenfunction $\phi_1(\lambda,w)$ associated with $\gamma_1$, the strong maximum principle and boundary point lemma shows that $\phi_1>0$ in $\overline{\Omega}$.
 The positive solution $w$ is called {\it asymptotically stable} and {\it unstable} if $\gamma_1>0$ and $\gamma_1<0$, respectively.

 In view of Propositions \ref{prop:exist}, we then prove the following instability result.

 \begin{prop} Let $p>1$ be arbitrary {\rm(}without \eqref{psubcr}{\rm)}.
 If $\int_{\partial\Omega}g<0$, then every positive solution of \eqref{pr:w} for $\lambda\in [0,\lambda_1(g))$ is unstable. \end{prop}